 If we would survive spiritually during the age of moral horrors we must learn to pray without ceasing.
 There can never be one single moment when we let our guard down, not at a party, a vacation, at home in bed, or anywhere else.
 We must post a guard at all times.

 We are in a war!
 How many battles of history were lost because of carelessness, because of taking something for granted, because of assumptions that proved to be terribly incorrect!

 The Lord Jesus is at hand.
 He always is ready to hear and answer our prayer from the smallest detail to the greatest crisis.
 The believer who takes the smallest matters to the Lord in prayer will probably do the same with the great crises.

 When someone asks you to do something, pray about it.
 When a “great opportunity” comes your way, pray about it.
 When you get an idea, before you act, pray about it.

 Pray about what you eat, what you wear, everything you do during the day.
 Keep looking to the Lord.
 This may seem impossible but it is not.
 It rapidly becomes a way of life if we make an effort to do it.

 If you do not have enough time to pray during the day, ask the Lord for time to pray.

 Pray about your classes in school.
 Pray on the way to the hospital, to the dentist.
 Pray about your income.
 Pray about the church you go to.
 Take nothing for granted.
 Pray!
 Pray!
 Pray!

-Joshua had just had a smashing victory at Ai.
-Then he renewed the Divine covenant with the people.
+- Joshua had just had a smashing victory at Ai.
+He renewed the Divine covenant with the people.

 When at a future time we are at rest in Paradise such watchfulness in prayer may not be as important as it is now.
 But please understand that the drums of Hell are beating to the attack in our day, as I stated previously.
 The level of Christian dedication that was acceptable a few years ago is dangerously inadequate in our time.